kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

  0.0
 ```

-If you see a `=` symbol and to the left of the `=` there is a simple name of a variable, that is an assignment.
+If you see a `=` symbol and to the left of the `=` there is a simple name of a variable, that is an assignment operation.
 When you ask to perform this action, `x = [0.0, 0.0, 0.0, 0.0]`, the `[0.0, 0.0, 0.0, 0.0]` object is created,
-and label called `x` that is bound to said object.
+and label called `x` that is bound to said created object.

-When you assign `y = x`, you are essentially asking to create new label called `y` that is also bound to the same object as the `x` label.
+When you assign `y = x`, you are asking to create new label called `y` that is also bound to the same object as the `x` label.

-So in our analogy, the `x` and `y` variables are two labels that both point to the same "book" on the "bookshelf" (i.e. the same object in memory).

 ```txt
       0x00 0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0A 0x0B 0x0C 0x0D 0x0E 0x0F